Suchomir/Coffee-Enjoyers/README.md

 # Coffee
+Simple CTF challenge to train with Burp suite.

-## Problem
+## Description

-You know what is amaizing?
+You know what is amazing?
 Coffee!
 But you know what is even better than coffee?
 Free coffee!